Parc 55 and Hilton Union Square (Review)

 Urban Tavern

-We crossed over to the Hilton for dinner at the Urban Tavern where we ate ourselves silly from their relatively small but very diverse menu.
-Don’t try and order all the appetizers like we did.
-Don’t get me wrong, from the Charred Spanish Octopus to the Smokey Pimento Cheese to the Kimchi Fries, they were all great.
+We crossed over to the Hilton for dinner at the Urban Tavern, where we ate ourselves silly from their relatively small but very diverse menu.
+Don’t try to order all the appetizers like we did.
+Don’t get me wrong—from the Charred Spanish Octopus to the Smokey Pimento Cheese to the Kimchi Fries, they were all great.
 We simply ordered too much food.

 Urban Tavern